Spartek-Edge-Labs/cattledrive/README.md

 ## Mirror Protocols

 ### `wget`
 Requires the `wget` command in your `$PATH`.
-Does a recursive download of the path specificed to the directory specified, stripping out all of the dirs in the `source` path.
+Does a recursive download of the path specified to the directory specified, stripping out all of the dirs in the `source` path.
 Good for any directory listing on a web server or similar.

 **Example**
 ```yaml